prabhkaur00/dsc204a-f25/syllabus.md

 ## Course Content and Format
 ### Lectures
-The class meets twice a week for 80-minute lectures in person.
+The class meets twice a week for two 80-minute lectures in person.
   - Attending the lectures is not mandatory but highly encouraged.
-All lectures will be automatically [podcast here]() afterward.
+All lectures will be automatically [podcast here](https://podcast.ucsd.edu/watch/fa25/dsc204a_a00) afterward.
   - There will be scribe notes required for each lecture.
 Students should form groups of 2 - 4 people and sign up one slot.
 See [details below](#scribe-notes).
   - There will be reading summary required every two weeks.
 Everyone needs to submit their reading summary.
 See [details below](#reading-summary).
   - We will use [Piazza](https://piazza.com/class/mfso6xi0i3o27) for asynchronous discussions and questions.

 ### 3 Programming Assignments (PAs)
   - See the [assignments page](assignments.md) for updates on the PA schedule and details.
-  - There are <code>5 late days</code> for the PAs.
+  - There are <code>5 late days</code> in total for the PAs.
 Plan your work accordingly.

 ### Exams
   - To make your life easier: **There is NO midterm**.
 As an alternative, we ask for scribe notes and reading summary.
   - There will be a final exam.
 The final exam will be held in person.
 Please plan accordingly.
   - Tentative date: **TBD**.
   - The final exam contains ONLY multiple choice questions (select one or all that apply).
 Some questions will have partial credits.
   - The guideline for time per question is a max of 1min per point.
-The points of each question will be calibrated accordingly.
   - If you miss an exam, you will get no credit for it, unless you notify the instructor in advance with a university approved reason and receive a makeup exam slot.
   - The final exam is open books, but no electronic devices like Phone, Internet, Laptop, or ChatGPT.